 Two days a week on the paediatric ward, lead music facilitators Heather McClelland and Stac accompanied by beatboxers Bellatrix and Mc Zani, take young inpatients on a musical journey.
 The project aims to enhance levels of wellbeing, music skills and confidence.
-It is funded by BBC Children in Need, Brompton Fountain and Youth Music.
-To find out more, see the year one report (PDF, 182KB).
+It is funded by BBC Children in Need, The Brompton Fountain, the Coop Foundation and Youth Music.

 Musicians in residence